DanielWGross/ansible/README.md

 10. Clone this repo
 11. Run the playbook with `ansible-playbook main.yml --ask-vault-pass --ask-become-pass`

-- Optionally, you can use the `-t` flag to run a specific tag such as: `-t nvm`

 12. Install System76 Keyboard Configurator

 - https://system76.com/accessories/launch/download